Photo: H&C Urban Winery

 Nieuw Ruin

 The meticulously crafted pâté en croûte is a work of art.
-The cauliflower cheese pie, encased in filo pastry and served with a rich pool of French onion gravy is a classic, elevated by the addition of curry fries.
-When the offering are simpler, like deboned, butterflied whiting or trout grilled over coals, the execution is spot on, flesh moist, skin crisp.
+The cauliflower cheese pie, encased in filo pastry and served with a rich pool of French onion gravy, is a classic, elevated by the addition of curry fries.
+The offerings are kept simple, like deboned, butterflied whiting or trout grilled over coals, but the execution is spot on, flesh moist, skin crisp.

 There’s energy in the place, too, thanks to a floor team who know their stuff and seem genuinely excited to be there.
 Inside or out, for snacks or a blowout, Nieuw Ruin is undeniably one of Fremantle’s best restaurants.